htkhiem/ktt-hierarchical-thesis/doc/source/dev/pytorch/add_model.rst

         @classmethod
         def from_checkpoint(cls, path):
-            if not os.path.exists(path):
-                # DVC tracking placeholder does not exist
-                if not os.path.exists(path + '.dvc'):
-                    raise OSError('Checkpoint not present and cannot be retrieved')
-                # DVC tracking placeholder exists.
-Retrieve the file from remote.
-                os.system('dvc checkout {}.dvc'.format(path))
-            # Now that we have ensured that the file exists locally, load it in.
             checkpoint = torch.load(path)
             # Where this differs from self.load(): it constructs a new instance instead
             # of loading the checkpoint into an existing instance.